 - As we observe repetition of code and see patterns developing, generalize the code.
 Have the objective of maximizing code in libraries and minimizing code needed to build new labs.

-- As we observe patterns developing in the user interfaces, refine the design of a user interface guideline that is as simple and general as possible in order to speed development of new labs and speed user comprehension when entering new labs.
+- As we observe patterns developing in the user interfaces, refine the design of a user interface guideline that is simple and consistent between labs in order to speed development of new labs and speed user comprehension when entering new labs.

 Web app experiment 3 demonstrates feedback control of temperature during reaction in a continuous stirred tank reactor (CSTR).
 See the Resources tab, Web app experiments.
 Below is a static screenshot – click to enlarge.